 Is there any such thing as a guaranteed merchant account?

-So when you ask if there’s any such thing as a guaranteed merchant account, then we have to ask questions like “Well what business are you in?” and “Why are you considered a high risk merchant?”
+So when you ask if there’s any such thing as a guaranteed merchant account, then we have to ask questions like “Well what business are you in?” and “Are you considered a high-risk merchant?”
 You can’t make these decisions flippantly or casually, so there’s always going to be a lot to consider.

 There are always exceptions, even to a guarantee.
 So it’s really about whether or not those exceptions are reasonable.
-Some merchant account providers who focus on the high risk niche will promise a guaranteed account, and then you find out that they don’t cover online gaming, e-cigs, alcohol, guns, adult entertainment or boat and car sales.
+Some merchant account providers who focus on the high-risk niche will promise a guaranteed account, however, it’s contingent upon your business type typically.

 Guaranteed Merchant Account: Within Reason?